LEARN MORE

 T.R.U.E (Teens Understanding and Respecting Each-other)

-A weekly support and activity group for school-aged LGBTQ+ youth.
-Teens meet weekly to discuss topics important to LGBTQ+ young people, receive peer and adult support, and engage in activities in their community that promote diversity, equity, inclusion, and access to services.
-While the group is facilitated by adults from the LGBTQ+ community, the discussions and activities are largely chosen by the youth in the group.
+A weekly support and activity group for school-aged LGBTQIA+ youth.
+Teens meet weekly to discuss topics important to LGBTQIA+ young people, receive peer and adult support, and engage in activities in their community that promote diversity, equity, inclusion, and access to services.
+While the group is facilitated by adults from the LGBTQIA+ community, the discussions and activities are largely chosen by the youth in the group.

 Learn More